By: Nightstorm @ Dark Horizon

 Like the mermaids luring the sailor to the choppy rocks, so too can the changeling lure the target to her.

 Dice Pool: Manipulation + Wyrd vs. Wits + Wyrd

 Catch: The Changeling sheds at least a single tear while enacting the Siren’s Song.

-Siren’s Song last for a 24 hour period.
-Also when the song stops, the subject will not remember how he got to the final destination.
+Exceptional Success: Siren’s Song last for a 24 hour period.
+When the song stops, the subject will not remember how he got to the final destination.

 Cost: 3 Glamour (+1 one willpower dot for an exceptional success)

 Catch: The subject already has a derangement or has stolen something that belongs to the changeling.

 Dramatic Failure: The Contract does not work and it is instead the changeling that has the song stuck in his head for the next day.
 All rolls are at -1.